-The only historical property type identified through research and determined to have associative value and integrity were the extant bulkhead walls and inboard relieving platforms.
+The only historical property type identified through research and determined to have associative value was the bulkhead wall and inboard relieving platform.
 The accompanying NYSOPRHP Building-Structure Inventory Form prepared by Raber Associates and Allee King Rosen & Fleming, Inc. and submitted to SHPO in March 1997 addresses this resource's potential for eligibility for National Register status.